Lion in a dream walking through golden savanna grass with flowing mane and serene gaze

 Your Creator speaks here — through the theme of sovereignty still forming, the part that is living through the process of learning to be itself.
 A young lion stands for your royalty at a stage of development.
 It is already there — but not yet fully formed.
 Still learning, still finding its voice.

 This image often comes at the start of a new phase: a new venture, a new role, a new level of self-understanding.
 Through the young lion, your unconscious says: you are in process.
 It is all right not to have mastered it yet, to be trying, to be making mistakes.
 The cub will grow.
+In a human shape and with sharper edges, the same young force trying out its voice shows up in dreams where the teenager rebels, becomes angry, or disobeys, and the cub’s roar becomes a slammed door.

 Worth keeping in mind: a young lion doesn’t stop being a lion because he is young.
 He is already the right kind of creature.
 He simply needs time.